 2. Fill out center section of “Request for Early Release of Retained Funds” form using markup feature in Doc Express.
 Contact the Finance Bureau and inquire if any claims are on file.
 If 573 Claims have been filed, retain twice the number of claims.
 If there are no claims, the entire amount of contractor retainage is to be released except for $1.00 per project on the contract.
 This $1.00 per project is required to be retained due to limitations in the Department’s accounting system.

 3. Sign “Request for Early Release of Retained Funds” form in Doc Express.
 Do not submit the FieldManager Retainage Release voucher (RR) currently.
 Construction and Materials Bureau staff will contact the project engineer and advise when the voucher is to be transmitted.

 4. Provide the Contractor a written explanation, within 30 days of their request, for denying any amounts requested.

 District Construction Engineer

-The DCE reviews Request form and, if approved, forwards to the Office of Construction and Materials.
+The DCE reviews Request form and, if approved, signs the form in Doc Express.

-The Office of Construction and Materials will advise the Project Engineer after the appropriate time period has elapsed to submit an electronic voucher in order to generate the release of retained funds.
+The Construction and Materials Bureau will advise the Project Engineer after the appropriate time has elapsed to submit an electronic voucher in order to generate the release of retained funds.

 Other items to note are:

-· No entries for item progress or working day charges or approval of change orders are allowed on the Retention Release voucher
+· No entries for item progress or working day charges or approval of contract modifications are allowed on the Retention Release voucher

 · For multiple project contracts, each project must have a checkmark in the “create voucher” box in the voucher tab of the estimate screen.